Epicweb-Optimizely/Epicweb.Optimizely.ContentDelivery.Sync/README.md

 - Download the project
 - Add it to yours in Visual Studio
-- Add "ImportAndSyncJob.cs" to you main proj
+- Add "ImportAndSyncJob.cs" to your main proj
 - Configure ImportAndSyncJob

-# blog
+# Blog

 https://optimizely.blog/2022/12/sync-optimizely-pages-between-sites/